tomas-862/misc/CCNP_SP_SPCORE/adv_Net_Automation_with_PY/SysArgv/sysargv.md

 ```

 # Understanding `sys.argv` in Python

 When using `sys.argv` in Python, it's important to understand how command-line arguments are organized.
-Here's a breakdown of the indexing and how it relates to user inputs.

 ## Structure of `sys.argv`